 Proteins to the rescue

 Always eat protein with Low GL carbohydrates to curb hunger pangs and keeping you feeling fuller for longer.
 Lean poultry and fish are a great source of protein.
 Vegetarian options include tofu, beans, lentils, nuts and seeds.

 When and what you eat makes a huge difference.
 Low GL fruits such as berries, hummus with oat cakes and healthy vegetable soups are good food choices to have between meals.

 Hunger can be confused with thirst.
 Water, liquids and high water content fruit and vegetables can help reduce cravings.
 When you think you’re feeling hungry first have a glass of water.

 Add spice to your meal

-Spicy food triggers a speed up in metabolism and suppresses hunger pangs so add a little chilli, cayenne or hot smoked paprika where you can.
+Spicy food triggers a speed up in Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… and suppresses hunger pangs so add a little chilli, cayenne or hot smoked paprika where you can.

 Exercise to banish hunger pangs